dsosd/knights_of_academia_2020_hackathon/README.md

 ### 2. Deep Dive

-This page contains mainly a brief of the communication, how this communication is implemented through individual libraries is mentioned in the sub folders.
+This page contains mainly a brief of the communication, how this communication is implemented through individual libraries is mentioned in the subfolders.

 #### Arduino and Backend Communication